Engineering Mechanics

 Post-Graduation Success

 The versatile problem-solving abilities you gain in this program will serve you well in all walks of life.
 About a third of our EM graduates continue their education in graduate school, and about two-thirds take positions in industry.
 Our Engineering Mechanics program produces science-based engineers prepared to solve challenging, technical problems in fields such as aerospace, biomedical, automotive, manufacturing, product development, petrochemical, energy, nanotechnology, heating and air condition, water treatment, software, robotics, consulting, and research applications.
-The average salary between 2020-21 for Engineering Mechanics grads was reported as $75,958 with a median signing bonus of $5,000 (reported by graduates in 2020-21).
+The average salary between or Engineering Mechanics grads in 2021-2022 was reported as $82,166 with a median signing bonus of $5,000.

 Our EM students who continue into graduate school find themselves well prepared for graduate work in a wide range of studies—from medicine to materials science—and they often attend the most highly regarded schools in the world.